AbhiPrasad/vizi/README.md

 $ npm start
 ```

-Also you have to add ApiKey.json to the data folder and add a valid api key, format:
+Also you have to add an ApiKey.json file to the data folder and add a valid api key (Uses Quandl API), format:

 ```javascript
 {